fullmoon16-stat/ordinal_regression_STorder/data/data_sources.md

 ## White wine quality data

 The white wine quality data were obtained from the Wine Quality data set in the UCI Machine Learning Repository.
+The original UCI file is `winequality-white.csv`.
+The data used in the analyses are provided as `data/wine_white_processed.csv`; this file retains the original 11 covariates and `quality` variable and additionally includes `y_order`, which reindexes the observed quality levels from 3, ..., 9 to 1, ..., 7.

-The original file is `winequality-white.csv`, and the analysis-ready data are provided as `data/processed/wine_white_processed.csv`.
-The data can be loaded in Python by using:
+The data are loaded in Python by using:

 ```Python
 import pandas as pd